Description

 - combining the individual frames into the final astrometrically-aligned images.

-Bias frames are obtained every night and twilight flats are obtained whenever the sky is clear, at dawn and at dusk.
+Bias frames are obtained every night and twilight flats are obtained whenever the sky is clear, at dawn and dusk.
 Twilight flats work well for our purposes.
 Bias and twilight flat fields are stable over a period of about a month and therefore master bias and master flats are obtained for such a period, encompassing the observations of the object.
 Master flats are obtained for each filter.
 Only flat fields with counts between 13000 and 45000 counts are used.
 Overscan subtraction, trimming and bias subtraction are applied to each individual flat field.
 Master flats are then created by obtaining, for each pixel, the median value with 3 sigma clipping, of all usable flats of a given filter, after scaling each image by its mode.
 This is performed using the task imcombine of iraf with options median, sigclip, scale=mode and zero=none.
-Finally the master-flats are normalized to have a median of unity.
+Finally the master flats are normalized to have a median of unity.

-The reduction of individual images consists of applying the overscan subtraction, trimming, bias subtraction and masterflat division.
-Then cosmetic corrections (removing satellite tracks and cosmic rays) and fringing subtraction is performed.
-Satellite track and cosmic ray subtraction is performed using either SatDetect in the first case and LACosmic (van Dokkum 2001) or retina filter in the second case, both from SExtractor.
+The reduction of individual images consists of applying the overscan subtraction, trimming, bias subtraction and master flat division.
+Then cosmetic corrections (removing satellite tracks and cosmic rays) and fringing subtraction are performed.
+Satellite track and cosmic ray subtraction are performed using either SatDetect in the first case and LACosmic (van Dokkum 2001) or retina filter in the second case, both from SExtractor.
 Fringing frames are obtained by combining the final individual frames that suffer from fringing, usually only in the z filter.
 The fringing patterns are stable over several months, so a single fringing frame is made by combining all images over such a period which do not have any bright objects.
 The last step is, then, the combination of the individual images, which is done by obtaining the median, with 3 sigma clipping, pixel by pixel, for typically three images of each field and filter.
-This is performed using the task imcombine of iraf with options median, sigclip, scale=none and zero=mode.
+This is performed using the task imcombine of iraf with options median, sigclip, scale=none, and zero=mode.

 Back to Top